 There is an enormous range of cat food available and it can be very confusing to the new pet owner deciding what to feed.
-There’s opinion on every type.
+There’s an opinion on every type.
 I was recently at a veterinarian’s office and the nurse there was scrunching her nose up at tinned cat food, saying it’s nothing more than junk food for cats.
 While I don’t claim to be an expert on feline nutrition, I did disagree with her.
 There are benefits to feeding canned, such as increasing water consumption (some cats just aren’t big drinkers), but it can all get a bit technical going into the reasons behind different feeding regimes and that is for another article.
 I personally am a fan of feeding a variety of types of food.

 - Canned: Has a higher water content.
 Cats are desert dwelling animals and get most of their water via the food, they have a very low thirst drive and when fed dry food, they won’t always make up the shortfall in water content.